skinny85/eol-blog/metalsmith/src/articles/2014/i-like-checked-exceptions.md

 , even though you can practically mathematically prove that that particular snippet cannot result in that exception being thrown.

 Seems obvious when you put it that way, right?
-And yet, if you look in the Java standard library, you will find tons of places where this guideline is broken. <code>CloneNotSupportedException</code> is a prime example.
+And yet, if you look in the Java standard library, you will find tons of places where this guideline is broken. `CloneNotSupportedException` is a prime example.
 You can be certain that, given this code:

 ```
 public final class CheckedExceptionsClass implements Cloneable {